Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 How is the commute from Fleetwood?

 Fleetwood is well-connected via Fraser Highway, Highway 1, & South Perimeter Road.
 Off-peak drive times: downtown Vancouver 30 to 40 minutes, US Peace Arch border 25 to 30 minutes, Abbotsford 30 to 40 minutes, & most of Surrey within 30 minutes.
-The SkyTrain extension from King George station to Langley is expected by 2028, which will run directly through Fleetwood & meaningfully change the transit picture.
+The SkyTrain extension from King George station to Langley is expected by late 2029, which will run directly through Fleetwood & meaningfully change the transit picture.

 What outdoor & recreation options are inside or adjacent to Fleetwood?